1234thien/RayTracer/README.md

 # RayTracer
+A way to trace the rays from your eyes
 It takes a while to start up, as I have not implemented multithreading (maybe I will in the future).
 ## Features
  - Render spheres and planes